 9. You’ll Give Your Health A Boost

-We know that as our estrogen levels drop during the meno years our incidence of chronic and serious illness can increase.
-The systemic inflammation and topsy-turvy insulin levels (mentioned above and in part one) that accompanies sugar is something you want to keep a lid on when it comes to conquering this.
+We know that as our estrogen levels decline during peri and post-menopause our incidence of chronic and serious illness can increase.
+The systemic inflammation and topsy-turvy insulin levels (mentioned above and in part one) that accompany dietary sugar is something you want to keep a lid on when it comes to conquering this.
 These incidents can increase blood sugar, heart rate and the build up of fatty liver and insulin resistance putting you at risk of cardiovascular disease and diabetes among other things.